TUM-I5/MolSim/submission/README.md

 **Notes:**
 Call ./MolSim with no arguments or the -h argument to get a help message about the command line arguments and what is being returned by the executable.
-This file should probably be viewed on GitHub, as some media embeddings might not work in e.g. an IDE
+This file should probably be viewed on GitHub, as some media embeddings might not work in e.g. an IDE.
+Sadly GitHub only allows to upload videos with less than 10 Mb, therefore most of the videos have a mediocre quality and are relatively short.

 ## Report
 ### Task 1 Thermostats